 ff.or.RAM Whether you want to store the output as ff or RAM objects ("usual" R objects, such as data frames and vectors). robjnames Name of the objects that will be created in you use ff.or.RAM = "RAM".
 If the names existing in the environment from where the function is called, they will not be overwritten, and the function will abort. ffpattern See argument pattern in ff.
 The default is to create the "ff" files in the current working directory.
-MAList The name of an object of class MAList (as.MAList) or SegList (e.g., dim.SegList).
-See vignnettes for these packages (limma and snapCGH) for details about these objects.
-You have to specify one, and only one, of MAList, RDatafilename, textfilename, path. cloneinfo A character vector with the full path to a file that conforms to the characteris- tics of file in function read.clonesinfo (see details in the vignette) or the name of a data frame with at least a column named "Chr" (with chromosomal informtaion) and "Position".
+MAList The name of an object of class MAList (as.MAList).
+See vignnettes of package limma for details about these objects.
+You have to specify one, and only one, of MAList, RDatafilename, textfilename, path. $ \\$ cloneinfo A character vector with the full path to a file that conforms to the character- istics of file in the function read.clonesinfo from the no-longer-available snapCGH package (see details in the vignette) or the name of a data frame with at least a column named "Chr" (with chromosomal informtaion) and "Position".

 This is only needed if you use MAList and your MAList object does not have Position and Chr columns.
-RDatafilename Name of data RData file that contains the data frame with original, non-ff, data.
-Note: this is the name of the RData file (possibly including path), NOT the name of the data frame.
-(For that, look at dataframe).
-The first three columns of the data frame are the IDs of the probes, the chro- mosome number, and the position, and all remaining columns contain the data for the arrays, one column per array.
-The names of the first three column do not matter, but the order does.
-Names of the remaining columns will be used if existing; otherwise, fake array names will be created.
-You have to specify one, and only one, of MAList, RDatafilename, textfilename, path. textfilename The name of a text file with the data.
-It should be a tab separated file, with a header.
-The first three columns of the data frame are the IDs of the probes, the chromosome number, and the position, and all remaining columns contain the data for the arrays, one column per array.
-The names of the first three column do not matter, but the order does.
-Names of the remaining columns will be used if existing; otherwise, fake array names will be created.
-You have to specify one, and only one, of MAList, RDatafilename, textfilename, path.